UMBThesisLaTeX/LaTeX/README.md

 If your LaTeX distribution is too old, please update it.
 Directions: [MikTeX](https://miktex.org/howto/miktex-console); [MacTex](https://tex.stackexchange.com/questions/688954/mactex-upgrade-from-2022-to-2023) (macOS); [TeXLive](https://tex.stackexchange.com/questions/543284/kile-or-any-tex-software-cannot-find-tex-live-binaries-manually-installed-wh/736182#736182).

-## Alternatively, try OverLeaf
+## Alternatively, try _Overleaf_

-If you are unable to update your distribution, consider using the free cloud-based LaTeX editor [OverLeaf](https://www.overleaf.com/).
+If you are unable to update your distribution, consider using the free cloud-based LaTeX editor [_Overleaf_](https://www.overleaf.com/).
 By default, this editor uses a TeXLive distribution that is no more than a year old.

-For most people, the free version of OverLeaf should be sufficient.
-However, if you anticipate that your thesis or dissertation will be several hundreds of pages long and/or contain many large (in terms of file sizes) images, you may need a paid version.
+For most people, the free version of _Overleaf_ should be sufficient.
+However, if you anticipate that your thesis or dissertation will be several hundred pages long and/or contain many large (in terms of file sizes) images, you may need a paid version.

 # Repository contents